Mahmud-i-Raqi

-On 15 August 2021, Mahmud-i-Raqi was seized by Taliban fighters, becoming the thirtieth provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.
+On 15 August 2021, Mahmude Raqi was seized by Taliban fighters, becoming the thirtieth provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.

 Climate

-Mahmud-i-Raqi has a hot-summer humid continental climate (Köppen Dsa).
+Mahmude Raqi has a hot-summer humid continental climate (Köppen Dsa).
 The annual mean temperature is 12.0 °C. The temperature are highest on average in July at around 25.0 °C. At -2.3 °C on average, January is the coldest month of the year.

 Land use

 It has a total land area of 3,970 hectares.
-The total number of dwellings in Mahmud-i-Raqi is 5,610.
+The total number of dwellings in Mahmude Raqi is 5,610.